-Unit code VU23551 Unit title Participate in complex spoken interactions for study purposes Application This unit describes the skills and knowledge required by EAL learners to participate in and respond to complex spoken interactions which include discussion of ideas and opinions with others in study contexts.
+Unit code VU23551 Unit title Participate in complex spoken interactions for study purposes Application particip This unit describes the skills and knowledge required by EAL learners to participate in and respond to complex spoken interactions which include liscussion of ideas and opinions with others in study contexts.
 The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of Indicators of competence in Oral Communication at Level 4 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening.
+They contribute directly to the achievement of Indicators of competence in Oral Communication at Level 4 and This lister cont to a and Con is us the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening.
 They contribute directly to the achievement of ISLPR Speaking 3 / 3+ and Listening 3 / 3+.
 This unit applies to EAL learners wishing to develop speaking and listening skills in English in contexts related to further study.
 The study contexts in which these skills are applied are varied, and can be related to a range of further study, Higher Education or Vocational Education and Training (VET) contexts and fields.
-Contexts may include fields in which specialised or technical language is used.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Perf Performance Criteria Elements describe the essential outcomes of a unit of competency.
-Performance criteria describe the required performance needed to demonstrate achievement of the element.
+Contexts may include fields in which specialised or technical language is used. ccupational licensing, legislative or certification requirements apply s unit at the time of publication.
+Pre-requisite Unit(s) Nil Not App oplicable oplicable Not App Perf ormance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element.
 Assessment of performance is to be consistent with the assessment requirements.
-1 Participate in complex, 1.1 Identify the topic and purpose of the spoken interaction sustained group interactions in a study context interactions in a study 1.2 Express ideas or key arguments supported by evidence or examples 1.3 Respond to ideas, expressing an opinion supported by evidence or examples.
-1.4 Use spoken discourse strategies to initiate, participate in, manage and sustain interaction 1.5 Use style and language appropriate to the interaction 1.6 Clarify or seek clarification on misunderstandings and ambiguous points as required 1.7 Evaluate effectiveness of own contribution and identify areas for improvement 2 2 Apply complex spoken discourse to discuss study tasks 2.1 Identify the context and purpose of study task 2.2 Initiate sustained exchange related to study task 2.3 Express desired outcome clearly and concisely and provide supporting details using appropriate vocabulary and expressions 2.4 Use spoken discourse and paralinguistic strategies to communicate ideas effectively 2.5 Review own performance
+1 Participate in com plex, 1.1 1.1 Identify the topic and purpose of the spoken interaction sustained group interactions in a s context study 1.2 Express ideas or key arguments supported by evidence or examples 1.3 Respond to ideas, expressing an opinion supported by evidence or examples.

+EAL Framework.
+Version 1.0 Section C: Units of Competency © State of Victoria 2023 manage and sustain interaction 1.5 Use style and language appropriate to the interaction 1.6 Clarify or seek clarification on misunderstandings and ambiguous points as required 1.7 Evaluate effectiveness of own contribution and identify areas for improvement 2 Apply complex spoken discourse to discuss study tasks 2.1 Identify the context and purpose of study task 2.2 Initiate sustained exchange related to study task 2.3 Express desired outcome clearly and concisely and provide supporting details using appropriate vocabulary and expressions 2.4 Use spoken discourse and paralinguistic strategies to communicate ideas effectively 2.5 Review own performance